catdad/raw-viewer/README.md

 # Windows

 This is a self-contained portable app.
-Just unzip it and run `Raw Viewer.exe`
+Unzip the download and run `Raw Viewer.exe`.

 If you no longer wish to use this app, you can just delete the folder where you unzipped it -- but don't worry, all your photos as well as their ratings will stay right where you left them.